lehtiolab/ddamsproteomics/docs/usage.md

 ### Input sequences: `--tdb`
 Target database.
 Decoy databases are created "tryptic-reverse" by the pipeline and searches are against a concatenated database (T-TDC).
+Decoy database proteins are thus the same length as target while keeping tryptic residues in place.
+Tryptic peptides are shuffled but not removed if they match a tryptic peptide in the target database.
 Default behaviour for MSGF+ is to not limit missed cleavage amount, but that can if desired be set by `--maxmiscleav`.
 For limiting peptide length you may use `--minpeplen` and `--maxpeplen`, while allowed charge states can be controlled with `--mincharge`, `--maxcharge`.